Bstraaten/Getting-and-Cleaning-Data/README.md

 Run_analysis is the R script with the code.
 For additional explanations of the code, or links to helpfull sources on the web see the remarks (marked with #).

+In order to run this R script make sure to adjust the read table command to your local downloadfolder.

 ## 4. tidy_data

-The output of the R script is a tidy data set with the meand values of a subselection of variables of the original data set (mean and std), by subject and activity.
+The output of the R script is a tidy data set a subselection of variables of the original data set, containing mean and std values.
+From this subset the mean values are calculated by subject and activity.
 Organized in a long format.

 Tidy_data is a text file.
-See the R script for a read_table to load and test  tidy_data.
+See the R script for a read_table command to load and test tidy_data.